 Launching the Gauteng Sanitation Campaign

-In August 2013, equalisers in Tembisa, a township outside Johannesburg in Gauteng province, decided they wanted to improve to improve their schools.
+In August 2013, Equalisers in Tembisa, a township outside Johannesburg in Gauteng province, decided they wanted to improve their schools.
 They conducted a survey to identify the biggest challenge they were facing.
 They found that poor sanitation was a major issue across all schools.
-In response, these equalisers launched the Gauteng Sanitation Campaign and promised not to stop the campaign until all students enjoyed dignified and safe sanitation conditions in their schools.
+In response, these Equalisers launched the Gauteng Sanitation Campaign and promised not to stop the campaign until all students enjoyed dignified and safe sanitation conditions in their schools.

 We met with government officials who ignored our requests to develop a plan to solve this sanitation crisis.
 We wrote to the then Gauteng MEC for Education Ms. Barbara Creecy because, as MEC, she was primarily responsible for solving the crisis.
 Yet, she ignored our letters.